Overview

 Use of Independent Managers

-Independent Manager.
-In addition to this brochure, clients may also receive the written disclosure
+Manager.
+In addition to this brochure, clients may also receive the written disclosure documents of the

-Independent Managers themselves and other third-party analyses it believes are reputable.
-To the extent
+Managers themselves and other third-party analyses it believes are reputable.
+To the extent possible, the

-possible, the Firm seeks to assess the Independent Managers’ investment strategies, past performance and
+Firm seeks to assess the Independent Managers’ investment strategies, past performance and risk results in

-risk results in relation to its clients’ individual portfolio allocations and risk exposure.
-Arkos Global
+relation to its clients’ individual portfolio allocations and risk exposure.
+Arkos Global Advisors also takes

-Advisors also takes into consideration each Independent Manager’s management style, returns,
+into consideration each Independent Manager’s management style, returns, reputation, financial strength,

 Arkos Global Advisors continues to provide services relative to the discretionary or non-discretionary